heary-cao/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 ### Sharding delivery semantics

-As long as neither producer nor consumer crash the messages are delivered to the consumer actor in the same order as they were sent without loss or duplicates.
+As long as neither producer nor consumer crash the messages are delivered to the consumer actor in the same order as they were sent to the `ShardingProducerController`, without loss or duplicates.
 Meaning effectively once processing without any business level deduplication.

 Unconfirmed messages may be lost if the producer crashes.
 To avoid that you need to enable the @ref:[durable queue](#durable-producer) on the producer side.
 The stored unconfirmed messages will be redelivered when the